mikevoets/robot_catcher/README.md

     gem 'robot_catcher'

-Or in your gem specification file:
+Or in your gem specification (gemspec) file:

     Gem::Specification.new do |s|
         ...
         s.add_dependency 'robot_catcher'

 After running `bundle install`, RobotCatcher's functionality will be available in your project.

+NB: Remember to `require 'robot_catcher` manually in case RobotCatcher is a depedency of your engine, or `require` it in the library file of your engine.

 ## DESCRIPTION